Kapernikov/tech-session-visual-odometry/README.md

 By following this guide, you can create a working environment for experimentation with visual odometry and visual slam.
 There are three different ways this can be accomplished.
-- The first one, involves installing ros, this package and all required dependencies natively in an Ubuntu 18.04 OS.
+- The first option is to install ros, this package and all required libraries natively in an Ubuntu 18.04 OS.
 - The second option is to install a specially prepared docker container that will work in a Linux host OS, but there may be issues with exported graphics in a Windows host OS.
 - The third and final option is to install a virtual machine image containing an Ubuntu 18.04 OS with all required libraries.

-Installation via Docker or Virtual Machine has the disadvantage of slower execution of the gazebo robot simulator and possible of the visual odometry/slam algorithms due to reduced frame rate and update frequency.
+*Warning: Installation via Docker or Virtual Machine has the disadvantage of slower execution of the gazebo robot simulator and possible of the visual odometry/slam algorithms due to reduced frame rate and update frequency.*

 Recommendation:
 - Native installation for Ubuntu users